 It was in South Australia where I sold advertisements for a radio station and a television station, both private.
 While in Australia, I did not work in broadcasting’s public sector, such as the Australian Broadcasting Corporation [ABC].

 It was a warm afternoon in late 2000 when three young men sat around a table outside the historical Austral Hotel in downtown Adelaide.
 A bartender arrived with three pints of beer.
 Nothing unusual, you say.

 You see, the blokes hadn’t ordered the drinks.
 The refreshing liquid was free, on the house … or in Aussie-speak, a ‘shout.’

 Somebody had treated them to a beer, but who?
-The lads had no clue who that person was … or where they were.
-Were they two or three tables over?
+The lads had no clue who that person was.
+Or where they were.
+Were they sitting three tables over?
 Inside the pub?
 Or across the street perhaps?
 Nope.
 None of the above.

 In fact, I was very far away, as in on the other side of the world.
 Thanks to the Internet and a robotic video camera mounted outside an old office building just down the road, from my home computer in Edmonton, Alberta, I spotted the three men sitting around a table on the sidewalk.
 When the bartender told them the beer was a shout from the other side of the world, I took delight in seeing the men look around for the video camera that had secretly captured their image.

 I asked the bartender at the Austral to put the bill on my Visa, and he did just that.
 I explained to him that I’d lived in Australia in the early 1970s — when I was a very young man — and that his people had treated me extremely well.
 Buying some strangers a cold beer on a warm day was my way of paying back.